SalomandraC/lissajous/README.md

 #### For Windows (PC):
 1. Download the `app_windows.rar` file from the repository
 2. Extract the archive to any folder on your computer
-3. Run `Lissajous.exe` from the extracted folder
+3. Run `lissajous.exe` from the extracted folder

 #### For Android:
 1. Download the `app_release.apk` file to your phone